haacked/haacked.com/pages/about.md

 Here's a more condensed bio I use for conferences

 > Phil Haack is a co-founder and CTO of [A Serious Business, Inc.](https://www.aseriousbusiness.com/) building serious products for serious people.
 Very serious.
-We are the creators of [Abbot](https://ab.bot/), a friendly ChatOps platform that makes it easy to automate tasks from chat.
+We are the creators of [Abbot](https://ab.bot/), a Copilot for Customer Success automation.
 >
 > Phil has over twenty years of experience in the software industry.
 Prior to A Serious Business, Inc., he was a director of engineering at GitHub and helped make GitHub friendly to developers on the Microsoft platform.
 >